altmp/altv-docs-gta/articles/tutorials/stream_objects.md

 2. Extract the archive like below:
     * Place all `ydr`, `yft`, `ytd` and other assets in the folder `stream\assets\`.
 For organizational reasons, these files can be distributed into subfolders
     * Place all `ytyp` files into the folder `stream\`
-3. You have to specify the ytyp files in the resources stream.cfg.
+3. You have to specify the ytyp files in the resources stream.toml.
 More information at the bottom of this article

 > [!WARNING]
 > If your resource does not contain ytyp files it is not possible to spawn the objects using natives.\